alstr/todo-to-issue-action/README.md

 ## Thanks

-Thanks to Jacob Tomlinson for [ his handy overview of GitHub Actions ](https://www.jacobtomlinson.co.uk/posts/2019/creating-github-actions-in-python/).
+Thanks to Jacob Tomlinson for [his handy overview of GitHub Actions](https://www.jacobtomlinson.co.uk/posts/2019/creating-github-actions-in-python/).

 Thanks to GitHub's [linguist repo](https://github.com/github/linguist/) for the [ `languages.yml` ](
 https://raw.githubusercontent.com/github/linguist/master/lib/linguist/languages.yml) file used by the app to determine the correct highlighting to apply to code snippets.